 Tips for Making No-Sew Mickey Mouse Headbands

-As I mentioned, I’ve made 4 sets of this style of Disney’s Mouse ears.
+As I mentioned, I’ve made oodles of ears, and 4 sets of this style of Disney’s Mouse ears.
 Here are a few things to note (and a few tips).

 - Felt and foam core board are both inexpensive – this is a very pocket-friendly craft.

 - You don’t need a ton of hot glue to attach the ears.
-The glue will not show if you do it right.
+The glue will not show if you take a bit of care.
 If it leaks out, quickly remove it (before it dries) or use a razor to clean it up (after it dries).

 - You can make these Lilo Minnie ears by using a bow instead of the “Ohana” joiner we provide in the cut files.